50 Beautiful Places sun logo Beautiful Places

 A destination guide for the most accessible great-mountain trekking on the planet.

-The Annapurna massif is a 55-km wall of seven peaks above 7,000 m, three of them over 8,000 m.
-Trails fan out from Pokhara into a horseshoe of villages, terraced rice paddies, rhododendron forest and high pastures, climbing eventually to glacier-rimmed amphitheatres.
-Compared to Everest, Annapurna treks are lower, greener, more cultural — you walk through working Gurung, Magar and Thakali villages — and cheaper.
+The Annapurna massif is a 55-kilometre wall of seven peaks above 7,000 m, three of them above 8,000 m.
+Trails fan out from Pokhara into a horseshoe of working Gurung, Magar, and Thakali villages, through rhododendron forest and terraced rice paddies, climbing eventually to glacier-rimmed amphitheatres at the base of the peaks.
+Compared to Everest, Annapurna treks are lower, greener, more cultural, and more accessible — without sacrificing the Himalayan scale.

 Pick a trek